POLICY: JL

 School Wellness Committee

-To help achieve these policy goals, there will be a District Wellness Committee who will meet regularly.
+To help achieve these policy goals, a District Wellness Committee will be appointed and meet regularly.

-The Wellness Committee shall serve as an advisory committee in regard to student wellness issues and will be responsible for making recommendations related to the wellness policy, wellness goals, administrative or school regulations and practices, or raising awareness of student health issues.
+The District Wellness Committee shall serve as an advisory committee regarding student wellness issues and is responsible for making recommendations related to the wellness policy.

-With the prior approval of the Superintendent/designee, the Wellness Committee may survey parents, students, and the community and/or conduct focus groups or community forums.
+With the prior approval of the superintendent or their designee, the District Wellness Committee may survey parents, students, and the community and/or conduct focus groups or community forums.

-The Wellness Committee shall provide periodic reports to the Superintendent/designee and, as requested, to the Board.
+The District Wellness Committee shall provide periodic reports to the superintendent or their designee and, as requested, to the RSU #74 school board.

-The current district Wellness Policy will be shared with the community via the District website.
-Copies are also available in each of the District schools.
+The current district RSU #74 Wellness Policy must be shared with the community via the RSU #74 district website.
+Copies are also available in each of the RSU #74 district schools.

 Appointment and Role of the Wellness Committee

-The District-wide Wellness Committee will strive to include representation of at least one of each of the following:
+The District-wide Wellness Committee strives to include representation of at least one of each of the following:

 The Wellness Committee may also include: